ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/server/background-tasks.markdown

 ﻿#Background tasks

-#Async deletes and renames
+#Renames and deletes

 When a file is removed or renamed then relevant configuration items are created in a file system: `DeleteOp/[FILENAME]` and `RenameOp/[FILENAME]`.
 They are basically markers to indicate that an operation was initiated for a given file.
-A configuration will be deleted only if a related file operation finishes successfully.
+The configuration will be deleted only if a related file operation finishes successfully.

 Note that these actions applied to really large files can take a while.
-Based on the prefixed configuration items the file system is able to resume a deletion of a file or its rename if a server was restarted in the middle.
+Based on the prefixed configuration items the file system is able to resume the file deletion or its rename if a server was restarted in the middle.
 There are two background tasks which detect if any operation needs to be retried.
 They run periodically - every 15 minutes.

 #Synchronization